 Brushes:

 Think of your brushes as an investment.
 The best brushes are natural bristles because they will hold up better and are the easiest to clean.
-I have created a list of budget brushes for those that just want to try painting out, however I strongly encourage the purchase of better brushes for better results with less frustration.
+I have created a list of budget brushes for those that just want to try painting out.
+I strongly encourage the buy the better brushes for better results with less frustration.

 Palette: